CaymanFreeman/Clikr/README.md

 ## Compatibility

 EasyAutoClicker is compatible with both Windows and Linux.
 Since [pynput](https://pynput.readthedocs.io/en/latest/index.html) is used for hotkeys and input callbacks, Wayland support will be provided under Xwayland as described [here](https://pynput.readthedocs.io/en/latest/limitations.html).
+However, this results in very limited functionality due to its isolation from the rest of the system, making Wayland not well-supported.

 ## Settings